If you can make a highball,

 Quality cocktail bars have ice programs where they strive to achieve the perfect ice for each cocktail.
 Knowing how ice changes a beverage as it melts is part of the bartender’s skill.
 You need not go to that extreme, but these two ice cube trays will help you achieve the most common two ice shapes for craft cocktails (big square and big round).
-One big piece melts slower, and thus dilutes.
+One big piece melts slower, and thus dilutes more slowly.

-All flavors are quite delicious, but we’re partial to No. 2 – Tom Collins with Elderflowers and Hops.
+They’ve got a wide variety of flavors, but we’re partial to No. 2 – Tom Collins with Elderflowers and Hops.

 Jack Rudy Cocktail Co.
 Small Batch Tonic.

 It’s become a modern classic.
 You’ll see it on many professional bars, so make sure and add it to yours.